steveh565/scca-aws-terraform/modules/f5SraWebPortal/README.md

 - Add documentation to describe the security controls that this solution addresses.
 - Replace hardcoded SSL cert in AS3 declaration template with SSL certificates from let's encrypt.
 - modify the vip variable to be a list (that's what the AS3 declaration needs for the "virtual adress" value, and two IP addresses are required for HA across AZ's in AWS)
-- make the application name, partition name, virtual server description a variable instead of hard-coding to "ZT_SRA"
-- modify the vip variable to be a list (that's what the AS3 declaration needs for the "virtual adress" value, and two IP addresses are required for HA across AZ's in AWS)
-- make the application name, partition name, virtual server description a variable instead of hard-coding to "ZT_SRA"
+- make the application name, partition name, virtual server description a variable instead of hard-coding to "SRA"
 - instead of waiting for APM to support declarative configuration via REST, consider unziping the APM policy tarbal files, templatizing the IP's and names, then re-zip?
 - make the SRA webtop work with a 0.0.0.0/0 destination address (suspect the APM policies don't like 0.0.0.0/0).